AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 >
 >The use of personalization fields is presented in [About personalization](../../delivery/using/about-personalization.md).

-You can also insert emoticons to your subject line with a copy/paste.
+You can also insert emoticons to your subject line with the **[!UICONTROL Insert emoticon]** pop-up window.

 ## Message content {#message-content}